Additive Combinatorics Using Equivariant Cohomology: The Sun conjecture

 Now we have the following easy identity for $k \leq n-1$ (use that the left hand side is also alternating):

 implying that

 Again we can include a set $B$ of constants with $|B| = p-1$ without changing the value of the formula:

-Assume that we have a counterexample $A$ and numbers $a_1, \dots, a_ n \in \F $, then we have a set $ B \subset \F$, such that $|B| = p-1$ and
+Assume that we have a counterexample $A$ and numbers $u_1, \dots, u_ n \in \F $, then we have a set $ B \subset \F$, such that $|B| = p-1$ and

-Now we substitute the elements $x_i$ in to the variables $x_i$, the elements $a_i$ in to the variables $\lambda_i$.
+Now in the identity \eqref{eq:sun-different} we substitute the elements $a_i$ into the variables $x_i$, the elements $u_i$ into the variables $\lambda_i$.
 We have that the left hand side is $0$ in $\F$, while the right hand side is not, which is a contradiction. \end{proof}